vicmiletsky/wp-jshrink/readme.md

 If you have 3 js files enqueued in your footer - you definitely don't need this plugin.
 If you there are like 20 of them - then probably you do.

 **What gets minified?**
-Scripts from the current theme, wp-includes & plugins which are enqueued by wp_enqueue_script with the fifth parameter set to 'true'..
+Scripts from active theme, wp-includes & plugins which are enqueued via wp_enqueue_script with the fifth parameter set to 'true'.

 **Why only footer scripts?**
 To encourage people put their javascript in the footer.